brenda319/OrangeBeltExam/NOTES.md

 ## Pomodoro 4
 WTF:5
-🚧: parse string to integer just one time
+✅: parse string to integer just one time
-TODO: Refactor findMines function to simplify the complexity
+🚧: Refactor findMines function to simplify the complexity
 TODO: Increase coverage to get all code covered
 TODO: Create test receiving the position '0,1'